top of page

 Havasupai is an out-and-back trail with a 2,500 ft. decent, and then a 2,500 ft gain.
 You will hike 25 miles roundtrip over the course of three days, if you make it out to Beaver Falls.
 Most of the trail is inside a canyon without shade, so it's important for summer visitors to plan their hikes around the cooler morning and evening temperatures.
 The trail is very straightforward, but it might be helpful to download the route map from Google before losing cell reception.
 Below is the route with distances and landmarks you will hit along the way.

-Hilltop Parking Lot / Trailhead - The trailhead is located next to the Hilltop Parking Lot.
+The trailhead is located next to the Hilltop Parking Lot.
 Most hikers camp out here overnight (we slept in our car) and then head out very early in the morning.
 We started our hike in at 4 AM.
 (Hilltop Parking Lot / Trailhead to Supai Village is 6 miles)

-Navajo Falls - Located halfway between Supai Village and the campground, Navajo Falls is the first waterfall hikers will see on their trek into Havasuapi.
-Make note of it's location - with 30 lbs. of gear on your back, you're gonna want to head straight to the campground to unload.
+Located halfway between Supai Village and the campground, Navajo Falls is the first waterfall hikers will see on their trek into Havasuapi.
+Make note of it’s location – with 30 lbs. of gear on your back, you’re gonna want to head straight to the campground to unload.
 Save Navajo Falls for another day when you can relax.
 (Navajo Falls to the Havasu Falls is .5 miles)

-Havasu Falls - The most popular waterfall, and my personal favorite.
+The most popular waterfall, and my personal favorite.
 The 100-ft falls spill into a pool of intense turquoise water where people swim, float and sunbathe.
 All around good vibes, and a great place to spend the day.
-Because of Havasu Falls' close proximity to the campground, it's the busiest waterfall, but with the 350 per day permit cap, and people scattered throughout the canyon, it never feels overly crowded.
+Because of Havasu Falls’ close proximity to the campground, it’s the busiest waterfall, but with the 350 per day permit cap, and people scattered throughout the canyon, it never feels overly crowded.
 (Havasu Falls marks the start of the Campground)

 THE CAMPGROUND

 Most people hike in with enough food for the trip, but there is a tiny market in Supai Village that sells basic food items (cereal, bread, fruit, snacks, condiments, etc.).
-There are also a couple of food stands that sell Indian tacos, chili dogs, ice water and ice Gatorade - one is located in town near the market, and another at the top of Havasu Falls.
-Hours are not exact, but if you show up between 11:30AM and 3 PM, chances are it will be open.
+There are also a couple of food stands that sell Indian tacos, chili dogs, ice water and ice Gatorade – one is located in town near the market, and another at the top of Havasu Falls.
+Hours are not exact, but if you show up between 11:30AM and 3 PM, chances are they will be open.

 Campers should be weary of the squirrel situation on the campgrounds.
 Squirrels are everywhere, and they are ruthless when it comes to food!
 All food should be sealed and then hung from ropes at your camp site.
 There are also several communal buckets scattered throughout the campgrounds - grab one and use it for food storage.
 If you leave anything out (big or small), I can almost guarantee it will disappear.